What to do when you find mold

-- Mold spores are microscopic, float along in the air, and may enter your home through windows, doors, or AC/heating systems or even hitch a ride indoors on your clothing or a pet.
+- Mold spores are microscopic and float along in the air and may enter your home through windows, doors, or AC/heating systems or even hitch a ride indoors on your clothing or a pet.

 - Mold spores thrive on moisture.
 Mold spores can quickly grow into colonies when exposed to water.
-These colonies may produce toxins harmful to humans and pets.
+These colonies may produce allergens and irritants.

 - Before mold remediation can begin, any sources of water or moisture must be addressed.
-Otherwise the mold may return.
+Otherwise, the mold may return.

-- Mold often produces a strong, musty odor, and that odor can lead you to possible mold problem areas.
+- Mold often produces a strong, musty odor and can lead you to possible mold problem areas.

 - Even higher-than-normal indoor humidity can support mold growth.
 Keep indoor humidity below 45 percent.